madisonnc/oop-adventures-eilleen-and-madison/shirley/chatgptdiary.md

 # ChatGPT Coding Diary

-## Project Name: _[Insert project name]_
+## Name: Shirley Jiang

-### Date: _[Insert date]_
+### Date: 01/14/25

 ---

 ## 1. **Task/Problem Description**

-Briefly describe the problem you're trying to solve or the task you're working on.

-Example:
-> I need to write a program that sorts a list of integers in ascending order.
+> I want to make a function where the player gets an small chance to get a power up to deal double damage.
+How can I develop my classes further.

 ---